wayne-kirk-schmidt/sumologic-alexandria/readme.md

 Scripts and Functions:

     1. cs11_getclients.py - get a list of organizational ids from a given deployment site

-    2. cs12_glassdump.py 	- dump all of the consolidated queries from a given organizational id and site
+    2. cs12_glassdump.py - dump all consolidated queries for a given organizational id and site

-    3. cs13_extractquery.py 	- split all queries into specific files, and perform basic hygiene on them
+    3. cs13_extractquery.py - split queries into specific files and perform basic hygiene

-NOTE: in the future we will extend to include other scripts/modules to critique syntax, and offer improvement suggestions
+NOTE: in the future we will have scripts/modules to critique syntax, and offer improvement suggestions

     4. cs21_querydata.py - query the information for a query or queries for a given orgid or orgids.

 NOTE: this can store the information into a pickle file for later use.

-    5. cs22_unpickle.py		- this provides a summary of queries information and will be combined into a single script.
+    5. cs22_unpickle.py	- this provides a summary of query information

-    6. cs23_gherkin.py		- this provides a fingerprint of queries and will be combined into a single script.
+    6. cs23_gherkin.py - this provides a fingerprint of all queries

 To Do List:
 ===========